OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

 #.
 Drag :file:`clouds.jpg` onto the Map Editor, a new layer is added to to the map.\

 #.
 You can see the order the layers are drawn in the layer view.
 Right now the clouds.jpg layer is drawn
-   ontop of the countries layer.
+   on top of the countries layer.

 #.
 Select the clouds.jpg layer in the catalog view and drag it to the bottom of the list